Back to Blog

 How ATS Systems Actually Screen Your Resume

-Modern ATS platforms like Workday, Greenhouse, Lever, iCIMS, and Taleo use applicant tracking algorithms that perform three core functions:
+Some popular ATS software, like Workday, Greenhouse, Lever, iCIMS, and Taleo, have applicant tracking algorithms that do the following:

 1. Resume parsing